-Dr. Rosenberg's primary appointment is on the faculty of the Department of Epidemiology and Biostatistics, University at Albany School of Public Health, State University of New York.
+Dr. Rosenberg is the Deputy Director for Science in the Office of Public Health, at the New York State Department of Health.
+He is also an associate professor in the Department of Epidemiology and Biostatistics, University at Albany School of Public Health, State University of New York.

-His research is conducted in collaboration with the PRISM Health research group at Rollins (faculty: Drs.
+During his time at Emory University, his research was conducted as part of the PRISM Health research group at Rollins (faculty: Drs.
 Jodie Guest, Sam Jenness, Jeb Jones, Colleen Kelley, Travis Sanchez, Aaron Siegler, Patrick Sullivan, and Kristin Wall).

 Areas of Interest

 - Statistical Modeling

 - Vector-borne/Zoonotic Diseases